 I would be remiss if I did not point out that at this stage you will want to save any existing data in your GPS off to a computer and flush all user data from it.
 I will explain why shortly.

 Once you have accurately ascertained the base location you can plot your radials.

 Depending upon the consultant involved this information may already have been laid out on maps – or you might just get a station call sign and a radial to measure.
 Actually, with all the new toys we have today I pretty much prefer the latter – as it tends to reduce wasted time at points with significant re-radiation.

-If just given the call sign and direction, I like to start by pulling up the station data on the FCC’s AM query page and look at all the existing information.
+If just given the call sign and direction, I like to start by pulling up the station data and look at all the existing information.